Installing the Agent in Windows and Linux

 Setup Agent Button

-You can select your platform on the left of the page.
+You can select your platform at the top of the page.
 Choose from Windows, Linux, Docker Run or Azure Container instances.

 Agent Platforms

-After you have selected your platform, you will be shown a list of steps.
+After you have selected your platform, provide the agent details.

 In Windows and Linux, you will need to first download your agent.

-Step 1: Download Installer for Windows or Linux
+Download Installer and Run the Script for Windows or Linux

 The agent installer is a single Powershell Script that will download the necessary run times, the newest version of the agent and it will also pre-configure your agent to connect to this tenant.
 (If you are upgrading an agent, the script will remove the previous version.)